 Thus, after a gap of nearly two decades, it became practical to publish the document properly, and that's what I have done.

 "This book is organized into three chapters of increasing sophistication.
 Chapter I presents an introduction to the language; the material presented there will enable you to accomplish all "regular" programming tasks.
 Chapter II introduces the assemblers for the COSMAC 1801/1802, the 8080, the 6800 and the 6502 allowing low-level extensions and interfaces.
 Finally, Chapter III describes and documents the inner workings of IPS; this material will be useful if you wish to extend or change IPS itself."

 So You Wanna do a Port?

-A technical support file (48 kB) contains enough commentary for a competent programmer to code IPS for their favourite platform.
-Try these MS-DOS and MS-Windows versions for the IBM-PC.
+A technical support file (47 kB) contains enough commentary for a competent programmer to code IPS for their favourite platform.
+Try this MS-Windows version for the IBM-PC.
 A version for Linux.
 My version for RiscOS is available here.